 Back in April, Bob Bradley had a decision to make.
 His team walked off the pitch at halftime in Seattle up a man and with the score level at one apiece.
-After defeating the Sounders at home by a score of 4-1 in the Club's last match, Bradley's team had a chance to deliver a crucial blow to Western Conference rival all in the span of seven days.
+After defeating the Sounders at home by a score of 4-1 in the Club's last match, Bradley's team had a chance to deliver a crucial blow to a Western Conference rival all in the span of seven days.

 Home or away, LAFC doesn't need an invitation to attack opponents.
 But holding a numerical advantage for the next 45 minutes, Bradley made the change.
 Tristan Blackmon was sacrificed in favor of Lee Nguyen as the teams took the field for the second half.